shogun-hearth/hajimari/README.md

 <br />

-1. **Where do new components and stories go?**
+**Q: Where do new components and stories go?**
-Every new component should live within its _own folder_, where it is the default export from that folder.
+**A**: Every new component should live within its _own folder_, where it is the default export from that folder.
 The story file lives within the same folder as `ComponentName.stories.mdx`.
 In the case of more complex documentation, we can write component stories within `ComponentName.stories.tsx`, and then use those within MDX documentation.
 For example, the `Card` component looks like:

 ```
 Card